toshikish/coder/docs/install/index.md

 ## Install Script

-The easiest way to install Coder on Linux is to use our [install script](https://github.com/coder/coder/blob/main/install.sh).
+The easiest way to install the latest version of Coder on Linux is to use our [install script](https://github.com/coder/coder/blob/main/install.sh).

 ```shell